BruceWen1/LLM4Reverse/README.md

 1. Edit `llm4reverse/audit/extractors/regex_extractor.py`
 2. Add pattern to `_HTTP_PATTERNS`, `_WS_PATTERNS`, or create new pattern list
 3. Update `extract_endpoints()` function to use new pattern
-4. Test with sample code
+4. Verify with sample code

 ### Adding New Agent Tools